MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/when-flows-are-turned-off.md

 Admins can access the details of flows that need attention through either the environment level or tenant level [license usage reports](../view-license-consumption-issues.md).

-Enforcement using the environment lifecycle operations commences in the third quarter of 2024.
+Updated timeline for enforcement using the environment lifecycle operations will be shared in Q4 2024.

 |Enforcement type  |Exceptions  |Recommended action   |
 |---------|---------|---------|